c4tch/Salesforce-Apex-Test-Framework/README.md

 This project provides a way to centralise test data generation and reuse to all developers to:

 - Rapidly scaffold a data set for a unit test, re-using previous examples from other developers.
 Speeding up development time and enables test driven development.
-- Default objects (both 'atomic' or compound collections of sObjects) are provided by business case that can be re-used and customised by unit tests
+- Objects and collections (both 'atomic' or compound collections of sObjects) are provided by business case that can be re-used and customised by unit tests
-- Represent the same sObject with different business cases ex. a Sales Account versus a Corporate Account (same sObject, different business purpose, so different data needs)
-- Easily Extend to new Business OBjects, maximise re-use, and minimise merge conflicts
+- Easily Extend to new Business OBjects, maximise re-use, and minimise merge conflicts / overwrites
 - Automate data generation in an efficient way, minimising DML cycles by grouping together similar object types and respecting the order of execution when generating data so that relationships are maintained
-- Provide a central location to fix object definition changes that affect multiple tests.
+- Maintain a central location to fix object definition changes that affect multiple tests.
 When a change is made, it's good that tests fail!
 And it's even better that there is one place to fix the code.
 - Allow a Bulk data volume switch to be used by unit tests.
 It's important to test code at bulk, but once it's been tested it also slows down the org and deployment.
 Instead, develoeprs can use a flag to switch from genrating massive amounts of bulk data to a small number of records.

 ## Why use a test framework?